 What is the application assessment criteria?

-Applicants are assessed based on academic performance and relevant work or volunteer experience.
+Applicants are assessed based on the following:

 What supporting documents are required for the application process?